joric/bluetooth-battery-monitor/README.md

 I'm not using UWP, only classic C/C++ API.
 Obtaining battery status is easy for BLE, but HID and HFP devices use their own approach
 (see HID Usage Tables "Battery Strength" and HFPGetBatteryLevel accordingly).
-HFP devices also expose HID interface, so maybe it's doable with a system-wide HID-intercepting dll hook.
+HFP devices also expose HID interface, so maybe it's all doable with a system-wide HID-intercepting dll hook.

 ### API calls: